fvgs/commandir/README.md

 `mkdir` and `rmdir` that just work

-Because the functions are idempotent, you won't get an error for trying to create a directory that already exists or trying to remove one that doesn't.
-Additionally, `mkdir` creates intermediate directories so you don't have to!
-Finally, `mkdir` and `rmdir` will always tell you exactly which directories were created or deleted so your program can clean up after itself if it aborts later in its execution.
+- The functions are idempotent, so you won't get an error for trying to create a directory that already exists or trying to remove one that doesn't.
+- `mkdir` creates intermediate directories so you don't have to!
+- `mkdir` and `rmdir` will always tell you exactly which directories were created or deleted so your program can [clean up after itself](https://github.com/fvgs/commandir#cleanup-example) if it aborts later in its execution.
 This is made especially easy by the fact both functions share a consistent API allowing you to pass the output of one as the input to the other!

 ### Install
 ##### yarn